 The proposed project is not a transportation project.
 However, the proposed project would include features that would alter the transportation network.
-The existing driveway and curb cut on 6th Street would be removed.
-The proposed project would also include the installation of Class 2 bicycle parking facilities on the 6th Street and Shipley Street sidewalks adjacent to the project site.
-These features fit within the general types of projects that would not substantially induce automobile travel, and the impacts would be less than significant.22
+A new sidewalk and five new driveways and curb cuts would be provided along the east side of Kansas Street in front of the project site.
+These features fit within the general types of projects that would not substantially induce automobile travel, and the impacts would be less than significant.